nehasingh931126/Actee/README.md

     Service created to fetch the games like from the backend for now just added the json data

 # Imporvements can be done
-    Given the time there are limited things that can be done
+    Given the time there are limited things that can be done, since I have taken nearly 6 hours to complete this task I could do limited links in that time

     > Points to add up or improve
-        on Scroll loading of the game image tiles rather loading on first go Having a theme css file for all the common css to write Testcase can be written for all the components and service created Using saas way of writting the css
+        on scroll loading of the game image tiles rather loading on first go Having a theme css file for all the common css to write Testcase can be written for all the components and service created Using saas way of writting the css
-        Images can be stored in the data base and can be fetched in frontend and rendered use typescript effeciently by adding the interface for games json response using the typescript utility types
+        Images can be stored in the data base in binary foramt and can be fetched in frontend and rendered use typescript effeciently by adding the interface for games json response a Media Queries for the site